benjimouse/r20/wizards/Session 11.md

        - Learn magical fetters
        - 3 Jacksons in goblin masks
        - Summon earth elemental
          - Meld with stone
      - not failed
        - Imperial counter contingency
-         - An insergent movement trying to bring back
+         - An insergent movement trying to bring back the empire
          - They have an army and a navy
          - Vicks Imperial chief of secret police
          -